joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 6. Click on: SFTP support for Azure BLob Storage and click Register - this may take 5-10 minutes to be registered.
 7. _As you can see in the screenshot below, I had already registered mine:_
 8. ![Azure Portal SFTP Preview Feature](/uploads/azureportal_sftppreview.png "Azure Portal SFTP Preview Feature")
+9. You can continue to hit refresh until it changes from: Registering to: Registered.